Mettak/sdslib/README.md

 ```

 ## Notice
-* sdslib and all contents within this repository and/or organisation, are not affiliated with 2K Czech, 2K Games or Take-Two Interactive Software Inc.
+* sdslib and all contents within this repository and/or organisation, are not affiliated with 2K Czech, 2K Games, Hangar 13 Games or Take-Two Interactive Software Inc.
 * Mafia is registered trademark of Take-Two Interactive Software Inc.